Tymon Kolasiński: Career

 Before rising to the spotlight for his success in N×N×N cubes, Kolasiński specialized in the Pyraminx event.
-He previously achieved the Pyraminx world record single and average on five different occasions.
+He previously achieved the Pyraminx world record single and average on five occasions.
 He became the Pyraminx world champion at the 2019 WCA World Championship, finishing with an average of 2.40 seconds.

-On December 19, 2021, at Cubers Eve Lubartów 2021, Kolasiński achieved an average of 5.09 seconds, breaking Max Park’s 3×3×3 world record average of 5.32 seconds.
+On 19 December 2021, at Cubers Eve Lubartów 2021, Kolasiński achieved an average of 5.09 seconds, breaking Max Park’s 3×3×3 world record average of 5.32 seconds.
 Kolasiński later broke this record at Cube4fun in Warsaw 2022, with an average of 4.86 seconds.
 This record was later tied by Park, before being beaten in 2023 by Yiheng Wang.

 At the Rubik's WCA European Championship 2022, Kolasiński achieved his first official 3×3×3 competition solve under 4 seconds.

 At the WCA World Championship in 2023, Kolasiński got third place behind Yiheng Wang and Max Park.

-On September 29, 2024, at DuPage Fall 2024, Kolasiński achieved a 5×5×5 single of 31.60 seconds, beating Max Park's world record.
-This was the first time in almost 6 years that somebody besides Max Park had this record.
+On 29 September 2024, at DuPage Fall 2024, Kolasiński achieved a 5×5×5 single of 31.60 seconds, beating Max Park's world record.
+This was the first time in nearly 6 years that somebody besides Max Park had this record.

-On July 5, 2025, at the Rubik's WCA World Championship 2025, Kolasiński achieved a 5×5×5 average of five of 34.31 seconds, beating Max Park's world record.
+On 5 July 2025, at the Rubik's WCA World Championship 2025, Kolasiński achieved a 5×5×5 average of five of 34.31 seconds, beating Max Park's world record.
 This was the first time in almost 7 years that somebody besides Max Park had this record.
 This also made him the world champion for the event.
+In 3×3×3, Kolasiński once again got third place, this time behind Xuanyi Geng and Yiheng Wang, with a 4.98 average of five.

-At the WCA World Championship in 2025, Kolasiński once again got third place in 3×3×3, this time behind Xuanyi Geng and Yiheng Wang, with a 4.98 average of five.
+On 1 May 2026, at All Rounders Katowice I 2026, in first round, Tymon broke both 5x5x5 world records again, with 29.49 second single and 33.73 average, becoming the first person to ever solve a 5x5x5 cube in under thirty seconds at a WCA sanctioned competition.

 Notable rankings

-Kolasiński's rankings as of Sunday, November 16th, 2025:
+Kolasiński's rankings as of 27 September 2026: